You might well be the one and only

 How many times have you had a great idea but your in-built censure mechanism prevented you from spilling it to the world?
 I bet any of you had countless of those moments.

 Great ideas are extremely frequent.
 So frequent in fact, we all have them more often than we change our undies.
-I know that some of us are very poor undies swappers but even the cleaner specimen among us still have great ideas way more frequent.
+I know that some of us are very poor undies swappers but even the cleaner specimen among us still have great ideas way more frequently.

-How is it then, that a great idea actually leading to something great is so rare?
+How is it then, that a great idea leading to something great is so rare?
 Simple answer – because of the simple fact that we are all naturally lazy.
-There simply is no innate drive to propel us to the best we can possibly be.
+There simply is no innate drive to propel us to be the best we can be.
 Evolution dictates that life occupies every possible niche as good as possible and grows as strong as possible, but only until a certain equilibrium is reached.

 In nature, the constant dangers of being killed kept the primitive man – and all other life forms with him – alert.
-Not wanting to die or providing for offspring was such a paramount task that each and every one of our ancestors constantly pushed the boundaries.
+Not wanting to die or providing for offspring was such a paramount task that every one of our ancestors constantly pushed the boundaries.

 Well, there are always stragglers but nature did away with them pretty swiftly.
 Besides, they rarely ever got to proliferate.

-Modern man however, is born into equilibrium.
+Modern man, however, is born into equilibrium.
 He does not have to fight to create and maintain it.
 It is just there catering to another mechanism – slack.

 Honestly, this mechanism works so well that I sometimes like to believe in intelligent design.
 It is brutally efficient as it constantly wipes out those who slack too much.
 Too much proliferation and slack sets in killing enough of a species to make space for others which then increases competitive pressure so the cycle repeats itself.